agan-k/FormVsContent/blog_posts/javascript-understanding-recursion.md

 ```
 we are not simply evaluating the value of *n* while assuming that *fac(4-1)* eqals *3* . *fac(4-1)* has no value because it returns none and, thus, the expected value is not available to us.

 Instead of iterating trough the initial call, we are allocating new space in memory and runnning *fac()* with a new argument.
 Namely, *4-1* in this case.
-The interpreter evaluates the operands 4-1 to be 3 but evaluating the operator *fac* does NOT produce (return) a value which can be multiplied with *n*.
-Instead, it leads us to another recursive call. *f(3-1*), in this case.
+The interpreter evaluates the operands 4-1 to be 3 but evaluating the operator *fac* does NOT produce (return) a value ( *n* ) which can be multiplied with itself.
+Remember, on the right side of the equation *n \*= fac(n-1)*, we have a procedure, NOT a number.
+And because of this we are lead to another recursive call. *f(3-1*), in this case.

-This continues until the arguments inside the recursive call evaluate and meet the base case inside the body of our function.
-In our case *n === 1*.
+This continues until the arguments inside the recursive call evaluate and meet the base case inside the body of our function ( *n === 1* ) and the procedure on the right side of the equation *n \*= fac(n-1)* becomes a number.

 This is when our function finally returns a value, in this case 1.
 And now the recursion magic sets in and each previous call recieves its necessary value and returns a corresponding value for the previous call.